List of tallest buildings in Philadelphia

 Philadelphia is the largest city in the U.S. state of Pennsylvania, with a metropolitan area population of 6.3 million as of 2024.
-Philadelphia is home to more than 350 completed high-rise buildings, 86 of which are 300 feet (91 m) or taller.
-Philadelphia has the largest skyline in Pennsylvania, and has the third most skyscrapers taller than 492 ft (150 m) in the Northeastern United States, after New York City and Boston.
+Philadelphia is home to more than 350 completed high-rise buildings, 86 of which are 300 feet (91 m) or taller, as of 2026.
+Philadelphia has the largest skyline in Pennsylvania, and has the fourth most skyscrapers taller than 492 ft (150 m) in the Northeastern United States after New York City, Boston, and Jersey City.
 Seven of the ten tallest buildings in Pennsylvania are in Philadelphia; the remainder are in Pittsburgh.
 The tallest building in Philadelphia is the Comcast Technology Center, the city's sole supertall skyscraper, and the tallest building in the United States outside of New York City and Chicago.
 The 1,113 ft (339 m), 59-story building was opened in 2018.

 Philadelphia has an extensive history of tall structures, generally thought to have begun with the 1754 addition of the steeple to Christ Church.
 The Philadelphia City Hall was the first building in the world to surpass a height of 500 ft (152 m) when it topped out in 1894, and remained the world's tallest building until 1908.
 Philadelphia had one of the largest pre-war construction booms in the United States, having built 18 buildings taller than 300 ft (91 m) by the early 1930s, the most of any city in the world besides New York City and Chicago.
 The Great Depression and World War II halted skyscraper development until the late 1950s.
 From the 1960s to 1980s, Philadelphia added a large number of office buildings to its skyline in a second boom.
 For most of the 20th century, a "gentlemen's agreement" imposed an unofficial height limit, restricting the height of any new skyscraper below that of the 548-foot (167 m) Philadelphia City Hall.